alex9311/Web-Data-Management/Assignment2/report.md

 <img src="resources/report_images/changelog.png" style="width:3.5in"></img>

-The next step is to enable the user to specify what kind of documents the user wants to see.
-For this the filter functionality can be used.
-However,it is currently unclear how this is done.
+The next part of the changelog was to enable users to specify from which documents they want to see the changes.
+For this, we first had to add an filter to the database, this filter has been included in the database reset script.
+The filter we created works by comparing id's.
+This ment that we had to get the id's based on the user's input.
+For this we could reuse the views we had created for the search to get the id's of the selected documents.
+Based on the id's that are gathered from the search the changes for those documents are requested on the server.